Hello, this is Petra from Kalenderkind bringing you background information on life calendars you never knew you didn’t need.

 But I can promise you, reading this is time well wasted.
 Just look at this calendar printed in 1720, a calendar that is continuously being published, called “the 100 year calendar”.
 I discovered it by accident during my research for “Little Boxes” and at first I thought “Jesus, another lunatic who drew a 100 year life calendar”.

 I must admit I was a bit disappointed when I found out that the 100 year calendar is actually a 7 year calendar.
 Between 1652 and 1658, Monk Mauritius Knauser observed Moon, Saturn, Jupiter, Mars, Sun and Venus and recorded the weather during times of their “influence”.
 It was a scientific attempt for practical reasons.
 He wanted to discover patterns that would allow him to predict the weather to improve his monastery’s harvest yield.
 He then published the calendar under the title Calendarium oeconomicum practicum perpetuum, which means economical, practical and eternal calendar.
-But the title seems to have been changed by a clever publisher in 1700 to the one that has outlasted the centuries.
+And then the one thing happened that would give this book it’s advantage: the title seems to have been changed by a clever publisher in 1700.
+With it, the calender has outlasted the centuries.

 The Staatsbibliothek Bamberg has the original handwritten books.
 Here is the first from 1654

-This was apparently written before he started his 7 year observation.
+This was apparently written before Knauser started his 7 year observation.
 It seems as if he started to write the book, and after 2 years, added his daily observations.
+Imagine writing a book about your scientific assumptions first, then adding the proof later.

-On this page Knauser associates the planets with years where these planets were “active”
+On this page Knauser associates the planets with years where these planets were “active”, meaning they had an influence over the weather on Earth

 The mythology of the number 7